jadenramirez71999-pixel/jadenramirez71999-pixel/README.md

 **About me!**

-I am self taught and eager to learn about cyber security and overall tech.
+I am self-taught and eager to learn about cyber security and overall tech.
 I have passed my Comp Tia Sec+ certificate and plan on expanding my knowledge in the field.

 ## Objective

 My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|